 Many of the most fundamental challenges to human cultures are in the hybrid landscapes that are emerging and disintegrating out there.
 To engage with the full complexity of various territories and the dynamics of environmental processes, fieldwork has become a vital ingredient to artistic practice.
 Fieldwork isn't just being outside- as stated by Jan de Graaf.
 For me it is a method of enquiry that starts from radical non-containment of the participants, their thoughts and their acts: full exposure to the complexities and subtleties of an area which is being navigated in collaboration with local experts.
 Experts may range from forest-tribals, ecosystem gardeners, or reindeer hearders to artistic or scientific researchers.
 Fieldwork teams are established to have a wide range of backgrounds and ways of knowing.
 Ideally team members are complementary.
 Fieldwork then is a multi-sensory exploration that is based on direct experience, open-ended experimentation and in-situ prototyping starting from local circumstances, complexities and relations.
 Enquiry as an embodied act that seeks - in the words of Jens Hauser - to be un-split from environmental processes, natural cycles, climatic conditions, seasons, and non-humans (which collectively may be captured by the term otherness).

-An observation raft built in collaboration with Timo Toots during the Wild Bits residency at MAAJAAM in Estonia to explore the underwaterworld of the pond, both visually and tactilely.
+A multisensorial observation raft built during the Wild Bits residency at MAAJAAM in Estonia to explore the (under)waterworld of the pond, both visually and tactilely.
 And to test various methods of observation from the arts and sciences.